 Check the conditions before you kayak

-It’s a good idea to know the water temperature so you can be prepared.
-The National Oceanic and Atmospheric Administration (NOAA) have up to date coast water temperatures posted.
-For local inland waters, check with your local paddle shop, or online.
+It’s a good idea to know the water temperature and conditions, so you are prepared for your outing.
+The National Oceanic and Atmospheric Administration (NOAA) have up-to-date coast water temperatures posted.

 When you are trying to figure out what to wear kayaking, there are a lot of factors.
 Weather and water temperatures play a role, and so does the type of kayak you own.
 Weather can change quickly in some places, so it’s good to be prepared.